samus-io/tablab-steps/steps/3wyWFtSbxpBcLRZAQ9UWM3NHRICy2mJuBLs/en/README.md

-# Information exposure through sensitive query strings in URL
+# Information disclosure through sensitive query strings in URL

 * This type of information exposure occurs when sensitive data such as usernames, passwords, session identifiers, tokens, database details, credit card numbers or any kind of `Personally Identifiable Information (PII)` or other potentially sensitive data is passed to parameters in the URL, as shown in the following example: